empa-scientific-it/openbis/docs/user-documentation/advance-features/excel-import-service.md

-If a mandatory header is missing it results in an error.
+> :red_circle: **If a mandatory header is missing it results in an error.**

-Repeated headers will result in an error, in case a Property shares Label with an Attribute is encouraged to use the property code instead.
+> :red_circle: **Repeated headers will result in an error, in case a Property shares Label with an Attribute is encouraged to use the property code instead.**

 ### Space